bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/bash.md

 ---

-### 15. Change File Extension from ‘.txt’ to .doc for all files in working directory.
+### 15. Change File Extension from '.txt’ to .doc for all files in working directory.

     sudo apt install rename